flutter-tizen/plugins/packages/video_player/README.md

 - Don't change playback speed at last 3 senconds when playing video, otherwise it will be failed.
 - If playing a video in a loop and change the playback speed(not 1.0) successfully, the playback speed will be recovered to 1.0 when play video again.
 - Don't use seekTo if playback speed isn't 1.0, seekTo doesn't work after change playback speed.
 - The video has some key frames, seekTo will set position to the key frame.
-For example, the video has key frame on 0 second and 3 second, actually the position is set to 3 second when seek the position to 2s.
+For example, the video has key frame on 0 second and 3 second, actually the position is at 3 second when seek the position to 2 second.